Last updated on .

 Ziraat Bank Building in November 2022

-Two statues adorn the balcony of the building.
+The building is five stories high and a penthouse was added in 1975.
+Two statues adorn the balcony.
 The male statue represents industry while the female statue represents commerce.
 The building was under renovation during my last few visits to Istanbul.
 I look forward to seeing the results.

 Statue representing commerce